EduID-Mobile/Architecture-and-Requirements/version2/40-nail-api.md

 The NAIL API supports two interactions with the EduID trust domains.

-1. Access requets to authorizing apps (7)
+1. Access request to authorizing apps (7)
 2. Authorized access to service endpoints (9)

 ### Protocol Discovery and Authorization